beetbox/beets/_posts/2012-08-03-tomahawk-resolver.md

 layout: main
 section: blog
 ---
-Beets is a music library manager--not, for the most part, a music player.
+Beets is a music library manager---not, for the most part, a music player.
 It does include a [simple player plugin][bpd] and an [experimental Web-based player][web], but it generally leaves actual sound-reproduction to specialized tools.

 [Tomahawk][] is one particularly exciting new open-source music player.
 The magic of Tomahawk lies in its ability to consolidate many sources of music into a single player interface.
 (It's also a very nicely-designed, cross-platform player even if you don't count the magic.)
 To integrate new sources of music with Tomahawk, you just have to provide a [resolver][]: a piece of code that searches for music and gives it to Tomahawk to display and play back.